 The last thing you need is to have your brand remembered by the public because one of your employees was named and shamed due to their involvement in the abuse of a high profile public figure.

 In these situations, it can be harder to justify disciplinary action as it can be difficult to prove that the employee really did bring the company into disrepute.
-With this situation you are better to adopt a position of prevention is better than cure by having a robust social media policy.
+If it is easy to link the employee with the company then you will be justified in taking action.
+You may also want to review whether their behaviour breaches your Professional Conduct Policy.

 Get In Touch